-BIB-Bible 501 -550
+BIB-Bible 11-550

-CHI-Church History -574
+CHI-Church History 51-574

-PTH-Philosophy and Theology 600
+PTH-Philosophy and Theology 5-600

-CSO-Church and Society -699
+CSO-Church and Society 1-699

-MIN-Ministries of the Church)-999
+MIN-Ministries of the Church 0-999

 Courses may be changed without previous notice.

-In the M. Div. and M.R.E. programs, Middlers or Seniors who maintain an average of "B" or above may pursue topics of special interest as Directoed Study in the fields where such courses are specified.
-The number of credits taken as Directed Study may not exceed four for any given semester or fifteen during the Student's total program.
+In the M.Div. and M.R.E. programs, Middlers or Seniors who maintain an average of "B" or above may pursue topics of special interest as directed study in the fields where such courses are specified.
+A directed study is an individual research project.
+The student is responsible for obtaining the instructor's consent before registering for a directed study, and for contacting the instructor for consultation in designing the project.
+The number of credits taken as directed study may not exceed four for any given semester or ten during the student's total program.

-Courses marked with an asterisk () may be taken for credit in either field in which they appear.
+Courses marked with an asterisk (\) may be taken for credit in either field in which they appear.